-Family Engagement Action Planning Tool -- --
+Family Engagement Action Planning Tool

-Division/School: Project Name:

-- Date and Version of Tool: Team Members:

-1. Vision: What are Core Values a the importance of engaging fa - are the beliefs abc out

-2. Goals/Results: What do we wa and staff? ant to achieve?
-What difference will this make for families, students ,

-3. Crafting the Message: How will family engage ment help stude ents, families, sta ff, and the commu inity?

-4. What can we do differently or better to enga age more families and keep them er ngaged?
+Division/School: Project Name: Date and Version of Tool: Team Members: 1.
+Vision: What are Core Values and Strategies the importance of engaging families, youth, 2.
+Goals/Results: What do we want to achieve? and staff? ?
+What difference v vill this make for families, students, 3.
+Crafting the Message: How will family engage ment help studen nts, families, staff, and the community?
+4. What can we do differently or better to engage age more families a and keep them engaged?

-5. What actions can be taken to uphold our val ues and achieve o our goals?
+5. What actions can be taken to uphold our values and achieve our goals?

-ACTIONS TIMEFRAM NE WHO O WILL HELP?
-DATA - How wa
+ACTIONS TIMEFRAME WHO WILL HELP?
+DATA - How we know we are successful?

-1

-2

-3

-4

--
+1.

+2.

+3.

+4.